puppetlabs/pxp-agent/README.md

 create it when starting.
 It will also be recreated before attempting to download a task to it in case it was deleted without restarting pxp-agent.

+**task-cache-dir-purge-ttl (optional)**

+Automatically delete cached tasks located in the `task-cache-dir` directory that have a `start` timestamp that has expired in respect to the specified TTL.
+The TTL value must be an integer with one of the following suffixes:
+ - 'm' - minutes
+ - 'h' - hours
+ - 'd' - days

+The default TTL value is "14d" (14 days).
+Specifying a 0, with any of the above suffixes, will disable the purge functionality.
+Note that the purge will take place when pxp-agent starts and will be repeated every hour or TTL, whichever is shorter.

 **foreground (optional flag)**

 Don't become a daemon and execute on foreground on the associated terminal.